 Part D Formulary

 Each drug plan will have a formulary, or list of covered drugs.
 If you want a specific drug covered, it would be wise to check the plan’s formulary before you enroll.
-Plans have the right to change their formulary at any time, but they must give you 60 days’ notice if they do so.
+A plan has the right to change its formulary at any time, but it must give you 60 days’ notice if it does so.
 If your plan does change its formulary, you have the option of changing plans during the annual Open Enrollment Period, which is October 15 – December 7.
 If you don’t want to change plans, you can also ask your doctor if there is a less expensive generic version of the drug available.

 Part D Coverage Periods

 There are four different coverage periods throughout the year: deductible period, initial coverage period, coverage gap, and catastrophic coverage period.